CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

     as it is the OS X default shell
 - ❯&nbsp; Nushell: good for advanced users, especially those already familiar with data processing paradigms

+>?
+TIP: Each of these shells will look the same, but will give a visual indicator of which shell
+> you are currently using in the form of a "prompt token".
+For example, if you chose `bash` as your
+> shell you will see a `$` prompt token next to your cursor.
+In CLI documentation it is very
+> important to pay attention to prompt tokens as they often tell us what environment a command is
+> expected be executed within.
+Common prompt token shorthands include:
+>
+> - `#`: Root shell of any kind
+>
+> - `$`: Bash user shell
+>
+> - `%`: Zsh user shell
+>
+> - `>`: Fish user shell
+>
+> - `❯`: Nushell user shell
+>
+> These prompt token shorthands are not standardised by anyone, but are generally observed as
+> convention among programmers.

 As this lab will take place primarily in a command line environment, the editor options offered include only a selection of CLI editors.
 These options include some of the most popular CLI editors in current use, and we have included a selection that should be comfortable for users from complete